 Despite outward appearances, spuds can be, well, a bit fussy.
 For a start, they can take up a fair bit of room, and are a bit slow growing, so consider giving them a place of their own.
-Loads of folks grow their potatoes in a raised, no-dig garden bed, or a custom designed potato patch.
+Many folk grow their potatoes in a raised, no-dig garden bed, or a custom designed potato patch.

 Our fussy spuds need a full sun position, top notch drainage, and must not be planted where Chilis, capsicums, tomatoes or eggplants have been planted in the last few years.

-When the little green shoots begin to peak through this mix, whack another 15cm of your compost, cow poo and straw mix on top.
+When the little green shoots begin to peak through this mix, put in another 15cm of your compost, cow poo and straw mix on top.
 Keep repeating this through the growing season until you have achieved a total depth of about 60cm.
 This gives your spuds the space to grow, and prevents the tubers getting “cooked” or over-heating.
 Potatoes grown in this beaut mix will be tastier than you ever imagined!
-Spuds need a soil pH of about 5.5 – 6 for top notch, scab free growth.
+Spuds need a soil pH of about 5.5 – 6 for top notch, scab-free growth.